 But since the Administration also wants to embrace the use of SaaS providers, this means that on a practical level, SaaS providers bidding on government contracts will need to be able to meet these goals too.
 The U.S. federal government is an enormous purchaser of technology and software services.
 What it wants, it gets.

-Using the NIST Cybersecurity Framework as a Guide
+Using the NIST Cybersecurity Framework as a guide

 For IT service providers that want to be prepared to compete in this Zero Trust security world, the good news is that the Biden Administration has already said that security standards and frameworks provided by NIST, the National Institute of Standards and Technology, will be the foundation for specific processes and controls that organizations should put in place.